 Taxes billed by the Township include the Real Estate Tax, Realty Transfer Tax, Business Privilege Tax, Mercantile Tax, Local Services Tax, Amusement Tax, and Earned Income Tax.

 Township Real Estate Tax

 One mill of real estate tax is equal to one dollar for each $1,000 of a property’s assessed value.
-To figure the real estate tax owed for a given year, you multiply a property’s assessed value by the millage rate (expressed as mills x .001).
+To figure the real estate tax owed for a given year,multiply a property’s assessed value by the millage rate (expressed as mills x .001).

-The real estate taxes paid to Plymouth Township cover a comprehensive array of quality services such as police, highway maintenance, street lights, sanitation, snow and ice removal, parks and recreation programs, code enforcement, etc.
+The real estate taxes paid to Plymouth Township cover a comprehensive array of quality services such as police, highway maintenance, street lights, sanitation, snow and ice removal, parks and recreation programs and code enforcement.